 Words of Wisdom on Finding Inner Peace

 The path to finding inner peace and emotional stability is not a short one.
 It can not happen overnight and it does not happen after reading a few self-help books, attending a workshop or going on a retreat.
 It is not about simply praying when times are tough or meditating when you are stressed.
-Finding Inner Peace is as much as conscious habit as it is a spiritual experience.
-Here are some simple words of wisdom on finding Inner Peace, cultivated from wise souls around the world.
+Finding inner peace is as much as conscious habit as it is a spiritual experience.
+Here are some simple words of wisdom on reaching this state, cultivated from wise souls around the world.

 Finding and maintaining an inner sense of calm includes being aware of how you relate to others, letting go of things you cannot control and staying in the present moment as often as possible.
 Strive to include the following practices in your daily life to increase feelings of well-being and good health.